 (2) N-terminal fragment only.

-Table 2: Detection of the UMAG_11064, and UMAG_11072 genes in several U. maydis and S. reilianum strains.

-Plus and minus signs indicate whether the corresponding gene could be amplified or not.
-Numbers indicate the size of the amplified region in base pairs.

 Supplementary Table S1: Homology search results using UMAG_11064 as a query on the NCBI non-redundant nucleotide database, using BlastN.
 All hits with an E-value lower than 1E-04 are included, alongside with corresponding alignment length and percentage of sequence identity.

 Supplementary Table S2: Homology search results using UMAG_11064 as a query on NCBI non-redundant protein database, using BlastP.
 All hits with an E-value lower than 1E-04 are included, alongside with corresponding alignment length and percentage of sequence identity.